-I am a sociologist with an interest in culture, social memory, social transformations, post-socialism, and research methods.
-I recently defended my dissertation titled Ostalgia: Where Biography Meets History in the Sociology Department of the Graduate Center of the City University of New York.
-In this research, I examine the mechanisms through which personal and collective memory draw on the past and the ways in which this past is used to construct, build, and negotiate the present.
+I am a sociologist with an interest in research methods, culture, social memory, social transformations, sociology of food, and environmental sociology.
+In my research, I examine the mechanisms through which personal and collective memory draw on the past and the ways in which this past is used to construct, build, and negotiate the present.
+I hold a Ph.D. in Sociology from the Graduate Center of the City University of New York.
 Before coming to the Graduate Center, I attended Humboldt-Universität zu Berlin in Germany where I received my Master’s degree in Social Sciences.
 In 2012, I co-founded the network Third Generation Ost USA with the goal of providing a platform for new perspectives and approaches to researching the legacy of the German Democratic Republic (GDR).

 Currently, I am an Assistant Professor of Sociology and Human Relations at the School of Professional Studies of the City University of New York where I teach courses such as Social Statistics; Quantitative Reasoning; Race, Class, Gender and the Capstone.